8 Estimation, Confidence Intervals, and Bootstrapping

 The standard normal distribution

 A special normal distribution has mean \(\mu\) = 0 and standard deviation \(\sigma\) = 1.
 It is called the standard normal distribution, and it is represented by a density curve called the \(z\)-curve.
 If a random variable \(Z\) follows the standard normal distribution, a realization of this random variable is called a standard value or \(z\)-value.
 The \(z\)-value also represents the number of standard deviations above the mean, if positive, or below the mean, if negative.
-For example, if \(z=5\), the value observed represents a realization of the random variable \(Z\) that is five standard deviation above the mean, \(\mu = 0\).
+For example, if \(z=5\), the value observed represents a realization of the random variable \(Z\) that is five standard deviations above the mean, \(\mu = 0\).

 Linear transformations of random variables that follow the normal distribution